Skip to content

 Context

 Zenzic's original CLI lived in a single file: src/zenzic/cli.py.
-Over the course of the v0.6.x release cycle, that file grew to exceed 2,000 lines, containing six conceptually distinct responsibilities in a single namespace:
+Over the course of the current series release cycle, that file grew to exceed 2,000 lines, containing six conceptually distinct responsibilities in a single namespace:

 This monolith created compounding problems: